Print figure or save to specific file format

 Display the image data at full resolution using

-File name, specified as a string containing the desired file name and path.
+File name, specified as a character vector or string containing the desired file name and path.

 'My Saved Chart'